-Selection Description Default value Reed-Solomon tail bits If selected, processes the Reed-Solomon tail bits value set in the field.
+Selection on Description Reed-Solomon tail bits If selected, processes the Reed-Solomon tail bits value set in the field.
 If cleared, the default value for Reed-Solomon tail bits is used.
 Enabled Reserved bits If selected, processes the Reserved bits value set in the field.
 If cleared, the default value for Reserved bits value is used.
 Enabled

-Table 26: Process preferences (cont.)
+Table 24: Process preferences (cont.)